 The school uses a behaviour incident logs to record instances of unacceptable behaviour and define clear process of sanctions.
-The forms are found on staff share server.
+From September 2022 we will be using CPOMS

 Where anti-social, disruptive or aggressive behaviour is frequent, sanctions alone are ineffective.
 In such cases careful evaluation of the curriculum on offer, classroom organisation and management, and whole school procedures should take place to eliminate these as contributory factors.
 Additional specialist help and advice from the Educational Psychologist or Child Guidance Service may be necessary.
 This possibility should be discussed with the Headteacher and the SENCO.